FPGAwars/apio/COMMANDS.md

 ```
 Usage: apio packages install [OPTIONS] [PACKAGES]...

-  The command 'apio packages install' installs apio packages which are require
+  The command ‘apio packages install’ installs Apio packages that are required
-  for the operation of apio on your system.
+  for the operation of Apio on your system.

   Examples:
     apio packages install                   # Install all missing packages.